stat545ubc-2023/assignment-b4-hotz1/Exercise-2.md

 day-to-day basis.

-To translate a word into Sheep Flemish, the word is broken down into two constituent parts, called the “root” and the “suffix”, which are then combined (with a hyphen separating the root and suffix) to give the fully-translated word.
+To translate a word into Sheep Flemish, the word is broken down into two constituent parts, called the ‘**root**’ and the ‘**suffix**’, which are then combined (with a hyphen separating the root and suffix) to give the fully-translated word.

-The two sections of the translated word are created from the “consonant clusters” (one or more consecutive consonants) and “vowel clusters” (one or more consecutive vowels) in the original word.
+The two sections of the translated word are created from the ‘**consonant clusters**’ (one or more consecutive consonants) and ‘**vowel clusters**’ (one or more consecutive vowels) in the original word.
 For consistency, the letter “y” is always treated as a consonant.
 If a word does not have at least one consonant cluster and one vowel cluster (e.g. “a”, “by”, “oui”, “spry”), then the Sheep Flemish translation of the word is the word itself.

 ### Constructing the Root